kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

     * External Device Boot: Enable
     * Select 1st Boot Priority: External Device

-## Installation (For newbie)
-* If it notify you about bluetooth connection, just press 'SpaceBar'.
-* Press Continue until you see the list of disk to install.
-* Go to Utilities -> Disk Utility and format it in 'Mac OS Extended (Journaled)'.
-* Close it and install MacOS X to your formatted disk.

 ## 🔓 Kext
 This is my kext for my system.
 You can download & install from this github page but i'm not sure about the compatible on your computer.
 I will show all infomation about this kext with my computer and also i will explain these kext too.

   * ⚠ Caution: On folder kext there was a folder name 'App' which already have 'Kext Utility'.
 Extract it and using it to install kext.

 ### Audio
 * Install VoodooHDA.kext